Edgefest: Downsview Park (2008–2013)

 After there being no Edgefest in 2007, Edgefest returned on July 12, 2008.
 For the first time since the festival's beginning, the festival was not held at Molson Park nor the Ontario Place Forum/Molson Amphitheatre grounds.
 Instead, the festival was held at Downsview Park.
 The 2008 edition featured headlining band Linkin Park and also included Stone Temple Pilots, Sam Roberts and The Bravery.
+The event sold 15,491 tickets.

 Edgefest 2009 was held on June 20 at Downsview Park.
 The festival organizers were working with a reduced budget, and the ticket prices were lowered.
 Billy Talent were the headliners.
 Other main stage acts included AFI, Alexisonfire, k-os, The Stills, Arkells, and Metric.

 In 2010, 102.1 The Edge opted to forgo a day-long festival for several concerts throughout the summer months called "The Edge Summer Concert Series".

 Edgefest 2011 at Downsview Park featured Rise Against, A Perfect Circle and The Weakerthans.
-EdgeFest 2012 at Downsview Park featured Billy Talent, Death from above 1979, Silversun Pickups, The Sheepdogs, Young the Giant, and Mushy Callahan.
+Edgefest 2012 at Downsview Park featured Billy Talent, Death from above 1979, Silversun Pickups, The Sheepdogs, Young the Giant, and Mushy Callahan.
 Edgefest 2013 was headlined by The Lumineers.